hci-a-if-its-2019/assignment-0-EDewangga/readme.md

 Lets see :tw-1f60f:

-At frist that motor cycle look good and look cool for  motorcycle
+At frist that motor cycle look good and cool for  motorcycle

 <br> ![Windows](asset/motorcycle.jpg) <br>